pdurbin/vim-tsv/readme.md

 If the columns are too wide (or too narrow) for the data you're viewing, you can change the tabstop with `set tabstop = 14`, for example.

+At launch, you can also adjust the tabstop with something like this:

+    vim "+set tabstop=30" data.tsv

 [listchars]: http://vimdoc.sourceforge.net/htmldoc/options.html#%27listchars%27